Frequently Asked Questions

 What is the registration cost?

-For the 2024 conference, registration (including all meals) was $575.
-(Costs for each conference are typically set in early January each year.)
-We group registration and meals together because it makes reimbursement easier for some people, but we can bill separately if needed.
-For 2024, the breakdown was $200 for registration and $375 for meals.
+For the 2026 conference, registration (including all meals) is $725.
+Discounted presenter registration is $525 (limited to three presenters per session).
+Registration and meals are grouped together because it makes reimbursement easier for some people, but we can bill separately if needed.

 How much do the rooms cost?

 The room rate varies on the type of room and number of occupants.
-Rates typically run from $194 USD/night to $336 USD/night for up to two people in the room.
-Room tax is 7.5%.
+In 2026, room rates range from $220-$385 excluding taxes and fees.
 A room reservation link will be sent to you in the confirmation email upon completion of the registration process.
 If you indicated during registration an interest in sharing a room, a member of the planning committee will reach out to make connections as they become available.
 All room reservations will need to be made by mid-April to secure our discounted rates.

 Do I need to buy the meal package?

-This is highly recommended.
-The cost of the meal plan is $375.
+This is highly recommended, and included in the registration cost.
+The cost of additional meal plans for guests is $525 in 2026.
 The food at Timberline Lodge is very good, and the group meal setting creates a retreat-like atmosphere.
 The elegant Cascade Dining Room is an option for separate meals, but it is expensive and not always open.
 Bar snacks are usually available, and there are vending machines.
 Driving six miles down the mountain to Government Camp is not a very convenient alternative.

 Vegan and vegetarian options are available for all.
 Timberline Lodge can also accommodate a variety of dietary restrictions; please make sure to state those on your registration form.